StBozov/Core/docs/core/04_core-concepts/02_environment/02_setup/setup.md

 ### Step One

-First, you need to get all the [**Glue42 Core environment**](../../../what-is-glue42-core/core-concepts/environment/index.html) files and scaffold the config files.
+First, you need to get all the [**Glue42 Environment**](../overview/index.html) files and scaffold the config files.
 Go to your application's root directory.
 This could be an existing application or a freshly created one with `ng new` or `npx create-react-app`, for example.
 Open a terminal and:

 ```javascript
 gluec init